WilliamZhuGitHub/MTG_Card_Rater/README.md

 * Create an account to access card creation and commenting features
 * (All passwords are hashed and salted and authenticated using passport.js)
 * Viewing custom cards and standard sets do not require an account
-* There is no current email verification system
+* There is currently no email verification system

 ## Technology Used
 * Uses MongoDB with Mongoose for database storage,